-Canterbury Christ Church University has partnered with a number of different colleges, universities and other educational providers in order to deliver an exceptional student experience in locations beyond Canterbury, Medway and Tunbridge Wells.
+Canterbury Christ Church University has partnered with a number of different colleges, universities and other educational providers in order to deliver an exceptional student experience in locations beyond Canterbury, Medway, and Tunbridge Wells.

 Students at our partner institutions:

-Please contact the Admissions Team at your Partner College:
+Please contact the Admissions Team at your Partner Institution if you have any questions about your application including:

 As well as the online services provided by your place of study, you will get: